11 innovations that could build the food of the future

 - cellular products.

-This form of technology is nothing new - it was first perfected back in the 1970's.
-Arthur Rigs et al was able to insert the required genes into bacteria so they could start churning out insulin.
-Before this the pancreases of pigs and cattle needed to be ground-up to harvest insulin in large quantities.
+This technology is nothing new - it was first perfected in the 1970s.
+Arthur Rigs et al. inserted the required genes into bacteria so they could start churning out insulin.
+Before this, the pancreas of pigs and cattle needed to be ground up to harvest insulin in large quantities.
 This technology is already applied to make products like Rennet and Vanilla.
 The former used to require gathering the inner lining of the fourth stomach of cow calves - but no longer.